BrowncoatSpaceProgram/tudat-matlab/README.md

 Next, you need to create the bodies.
 For an unperturbed orbit, the mass of the satellite is irrelevant, so we create a body named 'satellite' with the following initial state:
 ```
 satellite = Body('satellite');
-satellite.initialState.semiMajorAxis = '7500 km';
+satellite.initialState.semiMajorAxis = 7500e3;
 satellite.initialState.eccentricity = 0.1;
-satellite.initialState.inclination = '5 deg';
+satellite.initialState.inclination = deg2rad(5)';
 ```

 Note that some of the Keplerian components have been omitted, and thus they are assumed to be zero.
-Also note that it is possible to provide the values is units other than SI units, by providing a string following the structure `'value units'`.
-You can see a list of supported units [here](src/+constants/SIUnits.m).

 Now, you add the bodies to the simulation by calling the method `addBodies` of your `simulation` object.
 There exist predefined objects for celestial bodies (namely the Sun, the Moon and the eight planets), so these objects can be added directly without the need to specify their properties:
 ```